 #13 - Mixed neigborhoods: For historical reasons, home ownership is very high in Budapest (around 90 percent).
 This means that neighborhoods take longer to transform, and many of them still have a mixed cross-section of local residents.
 Plenty of low-priced bars and restaurants located in posh areas are evidence of this.
 (With the rapid rise of Airbnb this is now changing).

 #14 - Special bar scene: Perhaps you've already read about Budapest's famous ruin bars.
 But even apart from them, the city is swarming with unpretentious, often grungy bars inside pre-war buildings.
 Weathered though they may be, lively crowds and wallet-friendly drinks lend them a unique ambiance.

-#14 - It's cheap: Budapest is still cheap.
-In most other European cities tourists would need to shell out way more for the quality of food, drinks, live music, and accommodation offered here.
-Prices are certainly on the rise, much to the frustration of the local population (average after-tax annual salary is only c. €10,000), but for foreigners they're still a bargain.
+#15 - It's cheap: In most other European capital cities you'd need to shell out a lot more for comparable food, drinks, and accommodation.
+Price points are certainly on the rise much to the frustration of locals (average after-tax annual salary is only around €12,000), but for most foreigners they're still a bargain.

-#17 - Excellent Public Transportation: Most people didn't own a car during communism, relying instead on cheap and efficient public transportation.
-To this day, Budapest has an outstanding bus, tram, trolley, and subway coverage across the city, and tickets are still cheap (a monthly adult pass valid for all forms of transport costs about €30).
-You can buy all types of tickets from the vending machines located at most stations or, if you need personal assistance, go to Deák Ferenc Square.
+#17 - Excellent Public Transportation: Most people couldn't afford a car during communism, relying instead on public transportation which was cheap and efficient.
+Even today, Budapest has a solid bus, tram, trolley, and subway coverage, and tickets are still relatively cheap.
+You can buy all types of tickets from the vending machines located at the stations, or, if you need personal assistance, at the Deák Ferenc Square central station.